SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 As we saw in A.3.2.1 (Wandering), the brain gets tired of being focused for a long time.
 Being focused on the study material for too long proves to be inefficient.
 Ideally, **take breaks to recharge energy**.
 Working in intervals can solve this problem.

 Using intervals for work is a method to prevent permanent exhaustion.
 The goal is to give the mind a break, just like we do for a muscle to avoid fatigue.
 This involves maintaining controlled work cycles because they continue until a certain point where activity is stopped before it leaves us exhausted.
 After each cycle, the mind has a break where it is allowed to wander.
-Additionally, breaks are good times to stretch your legs or move around a bit, which stimulates the brain and benefits overall physical health.
+Additionally, breaks are good times to stretch our legs or move around a bit, which stimulates the brain and benefits overall physical health.
 Of course, work cycles are not meant to last forever; eventually, we will have to sleep to finish studying.
 Initially, it may not be possible to do this for a long time, but with dedication, it can be improved.

 While the idea of intervals is quite simple and can be improvised, a known technique is the Pomodoro technique.
 It is as simple as setting up work intervals (usually 25 minutes) and, after completing them, taking a short break of 5 to 15 minutes, depending on how many intervals have been completed.
 It can be controlled with any timer or timer app.

 #### A.4.3.3 Schedules

 Scheduling is our strategy for gaining discipline and organizing study.
 Programming involves planning the days and hours of work in advance, when the study will take place.
-The time will depend on your own capacity plus the volume of information to be processed for each interval.
+The time will depend on our own capacity plus the volume of information to be processed for each interval.

 <div style="float: right; width: 350px; margin: 5px;">